realtimeradio/rcf_design/docs/40-Design.md

 For this reason, the use of an off-the-shelf processing platform is also not preferable.

 The compromise chosen is to use an FPGA SoM hosted on a custom carrier board.
-This provides the customisability of a dedicated board purpo:w se-built for the DSA2000 project, while also leveraging the significant design and testing effort that has gone into the SoM designed commercially.
+This provides the customisability of a dedicated board purpose-built for the DSA2000 project, while also leveraging the significant design and testing effort that has gone into the SoM designed commercially.

 RCF has chosen the iW-RainboW-G35M SoM from iWave Systems Technologies[^iwave] (Figure \ref{fig:iwave-zu11}), populated with a Xilinx/AMD Zynq Ultrascale+ ZU11-EG System-on-Chip, which is, itself, a CPU and FPGA integrated into a single chip package.